nauam/Courses/docs/administration/security/key-storage.md

 ## API Usage

-The [Key Storage API](/api/qwcontrol-api.md#key-storage) is provided through the standard QW Control HTTP API.
-QW Control should be configured to use HTTPS, and all API access requires either an authentication token, or username and password authentication.
+The [Key Storage API](/api/rundeck-api.md#key-storage) is provided through the standard Rundeck HTTP API.
+Rundeck should be configured to use HTTPS, and all API access requires either an authentication token, or username and password authentication.

 Creating an key entry: